Samoa Savai'i Cycle Tour

 Also in Falealupo are the ruins of the Cyclone Church – devastated by Cyclones Ofa and Val in 1990 and 1991, the ruins were left standing as a reminder of the destruction.
 They are among the most striking and quietly unsettling sights on the whole tour.

 The second section – 37 km to Satuiatua – takes us along a gravel coastal road, up to 160 m on the cliffs, then through numerous villages with wild surf crashing into the lava coast below.
 Lovers Leap viewpoint is a highlight: local legend says two lovers turned into a shark and a turtle here.
+Our accommodation, Satuiatua Beach Fales, sits on a white sand beach under giant banyan trees.
+The marine reserve right alongside offers outstanding snorkelling at high tide, and the bar is a fine place to watch for whales (in season).

 Accommodation: Satuiatua Beach Fales